How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Adequate fluid intake (1.5–2 liters daily) stabilizes circulation, blood pressure, and metabolism.

-Ideal are water, unsweetened teas, or diluted fruit juices.
-Caffeine and alcohol should be reduced in the weeks before surgery to avoid additional strain on the body.
+Water, unsweetened teas, or diluted fruit juices.
+Caffeine and alcohol should be reduced in the weeks leading up to surgery to avoid putting additional strain on the body.

 Mental and emotional preparation